Where can I find California Figs?

 How can I tell if my figs are California Figs?

 Look for California Grown or Product of USA.
 100% of dried figs and 98% of fresh figs grown commercially in the U.S. are from California.

 When can I find California Fresh Figs?

 California Fresh Figs are available mid-May through November.
 The season can vary slightly from year to year due to the weather.
 The availability is also different for each variety.
 For example, Black Mission are available mid-May through November while Tiger Figs are available mid-July through November.
-Click here (INSERT LINK WHEN LIVE ON WEBSITE) to download variety chart.
+Click here to view varieties and click here to find and order fresh figs.